The CoRisk Index

 Code, Data and a Detailed Documentation to replicate the CoRisk-Index

 For questions and feedback, feel free to reach out to us.

 About the CoRisk-Index

 The CoRisk-Index is a data-mining approach to measure the industry-specific risks perceptions related to Covid-19.
 We examine company risk reports filed to the U.S. Securities and Exchange Commission (SEC).
 This data allows for a real-time analysis of risk assessments.
-Preliminary findings show that the companies’ awareness towards corona-related business risks is ahead of the overall stock market developments by weeks.
 The risk reports differ substantially between industries, both in magnitude and in nature.
-Based on natural language processing techniques, we identify corona-related risk topics and their perceived relevance for different industries.
-The approach allows to distinguish the industries by their reported risk awareness towards Covid-19.
+The index correlates with U.S. unemployment data and preempts stock market losses of February 2020.
+Moreover, thanks to topic modelling and natural language processing, the CoRisk data provides unique granularity with regards to the particular contexts of the crisis and the concerns of individual industries about them.

 Read more about the methodology behind the CoRisk-Index here.

 - HIIG podcast – Exploring digital spheres (03.06.2020)

 - Oxford University News (30 April 2020)